Community Transit’s Vanpool program makes getting to work easy, reliable and affordable.

 Note: If the ticket happens while driving Vanpool, please add one point to the citation.

-During your time as a vanpool driver, you may be cited by law enforcement.
-Please report any citation to us, whether in your vehicle or the vanpool.
+During your time as a Vanpool driver, you may be cited by law enforcement.
+Please report any citation to us, whether in your vehicle or the Vanpool.

 By unchecking the box below, your trip-specific details will not be included with this report.
 We use this trip information to better understand and troubleshoot your issue.